macalinao/snakey/README.md

 I don't know C, so this code will suck.

 ## Compiling
-**snakey** uses GNU make to handle things.
-To compile, use the command `make`.
+**snakey** uses GNU make to handle everything.
+If you don't have it, just read the `Makefile` and do all of the commands in it manually.

+First you want to do `make deps` to compile dependencies.
+Note that you need portaudio installed beforehand.
+If you don't have it, your package manager can probably install it for you.

+Next, to compile, use the command `make`.
 If you don't have GNU make installed, you might want to install it sometime.
 It's a really nice program.

 ## License